pforret/php_markdown_writer/README.md

 ### PDF Headers, Footers, and Metadata

-Add headers, footers, and metadata to PDF documents:
+Add headers, footers, metadata, and watermarks to PDF documents:

 ```php
 $writer = new PhpMarkdownWriter();